system-zero/system-zero/README.md

   # or/and
   make DEBUG=1 static
 ```

+By default libraries and applications are installed in sys/`uname -m`.
+You may want to prepend LD_LIBRARY_PATH=sys/`uname -m`/lib/z path/to/exec when
+calling an executable, or the other options is through ldconfig for libraries,
+and to set the binary path `cwd`/sys/`uname -m`/bin to your shell env file.

+There is no support for installation to the `/` namespace.

 ## License:
 I  understand the UNLICENSE license  kind of thought.
 We  do not need laws and